 "College Kickoff was motivational because some people in our class said they weren't going to college, but I think they changed their mind," Andrews said.
 "The event put it into detail of what we will have to go through when applying to and entering into college."Austin Andrews in Grambling Laboratory School

 Want to get the latest TOPS news?
 Then sign up to receive it through our text messaging service, Signal Vine, today!

 Every October, the Louisiana Office of Student Financial Assistance collaborates with key education partners in the State of Louisiana to bring you College Application Month.
 College Application Month is a national initiative by the American College Application Campaign to increase the number of first generation and low income students to pursue a postsecondary education.

 Participants in the Trailblazer Leadership Program are trained to assist their high school counselors and fellow students in navigating the many tasks that are required to successfully gain college acceptance, secure all available financial assistance, and have the best chance to succeed and achieve their career/lifestyle goals.
 The program consists of four-to-five single day summits throughout the year beginning in the summer before the senior year.

 LOSFA's annual FLY Tour is a dynamic theatrical presentation that uses poetry, music and drama to communicate the importance of financial literacy and fiscal responsibility.
 Acts featured in the FLY tour will help students learn about financial aid for college, money management, on-campus support services for students and more.

-Aspire to Inspire (A2I) mentoring program was founded by Khristopher Hobbs, A2I Program Administrator and Lead Mentor.
+LOSFA's Aspire to Inspire (A2I) mentoring program was founded by Khristopher Hobbs, A2I Program Administrator and Lead Mentor.
 The program was started with the intention of engaging and helping students who are identified as needed additional support in and out of the classroom.
 Mr. Hobbs and the A2I team enjoy building consistent and trusting relationships with mentees that provide opportunities for students to reflect, learn about themselves and discover their own truths.